 - 60-seconds Man maker, 40 seconds windshield wipers, and 20 seconds rest.

-- Repeat this pattern two times more to complete your 30-minute HIIT pilates workouts routine.
+- Repeat this pattern two times more to complete your 30-minute HIIT pilates workout routine.

-This is just a sample, you can change, include or exclude other exercises, or create your own routine according to your fitness level and fitness goal.
+This is just a sample; you can change, include, exclude other exercises, or create your own routine according to your fitness level and goal.

 Suggested frequency: 4 times a week (Preferred time: Morning)

-You can follow this routine along with your other sports activities (if you do any) like swimming, running, playing soccer etc.
+You can also follow this routine along with other weightlifting exercises.